13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 “The basic truth is that Vladimir Putin was prepared to go to war to advance his interests in Ukraine, whereas the Western countries, including the United States — as much as they attempted to deter and disincentivize Russia from going to war — did not have an interest in going to war with Russia themselves over Ukraine,” said Klein, the CSIS associate.
 “That’s a basic imbalance in the interests.”

-Michael McFaul, the U.S. ambassador to Russia under President Barack Obama, similarly said he did not fault the Biden administration for the current conflagration.
+Michael McFaul, who served as the U.S. ambassador to Russia under President Barack Obama, similarly said he did not fault the Biden administration for the current conflagration.

 “Basically, they had weak cards to play — they played them well,” McFaul said.